Q: How do I apply for admission?

 Q: Where in St. Louis are you located?

-A: UMSL is the largest university in the St. Louis area with the campus located off Natural Bridge Road and I-70 in St. Louis County.
+A: UMSL is the largest public university in the St. Louis area with the campus located off Natural Bridge Road and I-70 in St. Louis County.

 Q: What kinds of programs are offered?